curbengh/botnet-filter/README.md

 ## Suricata

-I highly recommend to use the [upstream version](https://feodotracker.abuse.ch/blocklist/#ip-ids) which is updated every 5 minutes.

 Save the ruleset to "/etc/suricata/rules/botnet-filter-suricata.rules".
 Refer to this [guide](https://gitlab.com/malware-filter/malware-filter/wikis/update-filter) for auto-update.
-Snort 2, 3 and Suricata use the same ruleset for this blocklist.

 Configure Suricata to use the ruleset: